 Left: 'Christ Pantocrator', Byzantine Mosaic (6th century)

 Right: 'Christ Blessing' by Antonello da Messina (1465), Oil on Panel

-You can see the considerable development of naturalism between Byzantine and Early Renaissance art in the images of Christ above.
+You can see the considerable development of naturalism between Byzantine and Early Renaissance art in the two images of Christ.
 In Byzantine art, he is depicted as the stylized image of 'Christ Pantocrator' (trans.
 Almighty or All Powerful), a majestic figure who wears a halo adorned with jewels and highlighted against a background of gold leaf mosaic.
 In Renaissance painting he is portrayed as the humble figure of Jesus, a naturalistic flesh and bones figure in contemporary clothing to help the common man to identify with his faith.

 LEFT: 'Studies for the Libyan Sibyl', c.1510-11 (red chalk drawing)